(spectral type of star cooler than an M-type star)

 They have metal hydride and alkalide metal absorption lines.

-Some are considered brown dwarfs, never burning hydrogen,
+Most are considered brown dwarfs, never burning hydrogen,

 but it is possible for main sequence stars to fall in this class.